 Registering for the Selective Service can be done on-line or at any United States Post Office.
 Verification of registration can also be done on-line, but you will need the Last Name, Social Security Number, and Date of Birth to verify.
 Registrants can also prompt the Selective Service System to produce an official letter of verification on-line.

 When applicants to the PMF Program create their applicant user account to apply, they will be asked their Selective Service status.
 Registering with the Selective Service System is only applicable to males.
 Male applicants do NOT need to submit proof of registration during the PMF application.
+Based on the male applicants reponse, he may be disqualified for further consideration.
 If selected as a Finalist, the appointing Federal agency will confirm whether or not registration for Selective Service applies and will ask for proof if applicable.